LouChao98/chap_amr_parser/README.md

 ## Evaluate

 In the training script, a prediction on the test set will be stored under the working directory.
-To evaluate on a trained model on other datasets, use the following command:
+To evaluate a trained model on other datasets, use the following command:
 ```
 python src/eval.py experiment=<model config> data=<data config> ckpt_path=<ckpt path>
 ```